timescale/docs/getting-started/create-cagg/create-cagg-policy.md

 ---
-title: Using and setting up continuous aggregate policies
+title: Set up a continuous aggregate policy
 excerpt: Set a policy to refresh your continuous aggregates automatically
 keywords: [continuous aggregates, policies]
 ---

 # Using and setting up continuous aggregate policies

 You now have a continuous aggregate, but you have not updated any data or created an automatic policy.
 There are two ways to update a continuous
 aggregate:

 1. Automatic continuous aggregate refresh policy
 1. Manual refresh

 These methods enable you to refresh materialized data in your continuous aggregates when it's most convenient.
 For example, you can perform refreshes